-- What information are you submitted with the application?
-Is this sufficient to clearly explain to the LPA how BNG has been taken into account and how BNG is expected to be delivered? - Have you produced a Biodiversity Gain Statement to explain the approach to BNG? - Have you checked that validation requirements will be met? - Have you followed the mitigation hierarchy and biodiversity gain hierarchy from the earliest stages of the project? - Have you followed the spatial hierarchy? - Has the statutory metric been completed as so far as it can be? - Have you evidenced completion of the metric by a competent person?
-This does not need to be an ecologist if you are completing the SSM. - Does the baseline calculation reflect the on-site habitat types, quality and strategic value? - Has the post development value of biodiversity value (on or off-site) been appropriately calculated? - How is replacement and net gain habitat to be provided?
-Is on-site, off-site, by purchasing habitat bank biodiversity credits, by purchasing statutory credits from the government, or a mixture?
+- 1. What information are you submitted with the application?
+Is this sufficient to clearly explain to the LPA how BNG has been taken into account and how BNG is expected to be delivered? - 2.
+Have you checked that validation requirements will be met, including the need for a Biodiversity Gain Statement? - 3.
+Have you followed the mitigation hierarchy and biodiversity gain hierarchy from the earliest stages of the project? - 4.
+Have you followed the spatial hierarchy? - 5.
+Has the statutory metric been completed as so far as it can be? - 6.
+Have you evidenced completion of the metric by a competent person?
+This does not need to be an ecologist if you are completing the SSM. - 7.
+Does the baseline calculation reflect the onsite habitat types, quality and strategic value? - 8.
+Has the post development value of biodiversity value (on or offsite) been appropriately calculated? - 9.
+How is replacement and net gain habitat to be provided?
+Is it onsite, offsite, by purchasing habitat bank biodiversity credits, by purchasing statutory credits from the government, or a mixture? - 10.
+If purchasing statutory credits from the government, can you evidence that you have exhausted all reasonable onsite and offsite alternatives?
+Do you have the LPAs agreement that you can purchase statutory credits? - 11.
+Is the on/off site habitat creation/enhancement proposed appropriate and credible and creates the necessary net gain in BNG credits (minimum 10% on top of the baseline position)? - 12.
+Are the timescales for delivery realistic and achievable? - 13.
+Is the proposed habitat condition at a defined future point in time appropriate, realistic and achievable?

-- If purchasing statutory credits from the government, can you evidence that you have exhausted all reasonable on-site and off-site alternatives?
-Do you have the LPAs agreement that you can purchase statutory credits? - Is the on/off site habitat creation/enhancement proposed appropriate and credible and creates the necessary net gain in BNG credits (minimum 10% on top of the baseline position)? - Are the timescales for delivery realistic and achievable? - Is the proposed habitat condition at a defined future point in time appropriate, realistic and achievable? - Does the proposed solution offer the most appropriate ecological benefits e.g. by supporting policies addressing climate change and flood risk?
-Are there viable and deliverable alternative that create better ecological benefits (see below)?
+14. Does the proposed solution offer the most appropriate ecological benefits e.g. by supporting policies addressing climate change and flood risk?
+Are there viable and deliverable alternative that create better ecological benefits?

-Key Issues
+Key issues